AS SEEN ON

 Attorney Fees

-New Jersey is an attorney review state, so many sellers hire a real estate attorney to review contracts and handle legal documents.
+New Jersey is an attorney review state, so many buyers and sellers hire a real estate attorney to review the purchase contract, guide them through attorney review, and assist with the closing process.

-Attorney fees in New Jersey typically range from $1,000 to $2,500, depending on the transaction and attorney.
+Attorney fees in New Jersey typically range from $1,000 to $2,500, depending on the complexity of the transaction and the attorney you choose.

 Learn more here: NJ Real Estate Attorney Process